OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

    pinMode(pollingPin, INPUT);
 }

-void loop() {
+// The code in here will run continuously until we turn off the Arduino Dock void loop() {
-   int state = digitalRead(pollingPin);   // read the state of the push button
+	// read the state of the push button int state = digitalRead(pollingPin);

 	// we want to:
 	//   ring the buzzer (buzzer HIGH) when the button is pressed (button LOW)
 	//   not buzz (buzzer LOW) when the button is released (button HIGH)
 	// note that the buzzer state is opposite of the button state digitalWrite(buzzerPin, !state);

 	delay(10);
 }
 ```